 Design the infrastructure of the modern world

 Our engineering courses are hands-on, industry-led and let you play with some of the most exciting technology in Australia.
 At the heart of our engineering courses is project-based learning.
-Whether you’re building robots at our $55 million dollar engineering facility, CADET, or solving complex problems on industry placement, the skills you’ll be learning will prepare you for your dream career.
+Whether you're building robots in our state-of-the-art lab spaces, or solving complex problems on industry placement, the skills you'll be learning will prepare you for your dream career.

 Courses within Engineering